-The timeline for the two phases in 2024 is:
+The timeline for phase 2 in 2024 is:

-- Deadline for letter of interest for phase 1: 24th April, 2024 - Response to the applicants applying for phase 1: No later than 9th July, 2024 - Deadline for full applications for phase 2: 18th September, 2024 - Response to the invited applicants applying for phase 2: No later than 12th December, 2024
+- Deadline for full applications for phase 2: 18th September, 2024 - Response to the invited applicants applying for phase 2: No later than 12th December, 2024

-The total time from the submission deadline for letters of interest in phase 1 of the call and to a final response to the application in phase 2 of the call is expected to be 8-9 months, whereas applicants rejected after phase 1 will receive clarity after approximately 11 weeks in 2024 (and in following years, after 8-9 weeks).
+In total, the total time from the submission deadline for letters of interest in phase 1 of the call and to a final response to the application in phase 2 of the call is expected to be 8-9 months.
+The evaluation time for phase 2 is expected to be approximately 12 weeks.